aws-samples/aws-outposts-manage-capacity-blog/README.md

 | StorageThreshold    |  Capacity threshold to use to generate alarms and restrict creating storage resources.           |
 | OutpostId     |   The Id of your AWS Outpost          |

+### Review Resources
+Review the resources created by CloudFormation and validate your work.

+### Validate your work
+To validate your work, assign the IAM policy created for Amazon EC2 and Amazon EBS to the IAM users or IAM roles assigned to your AWS Outposts administrators.
+Once assigned, use one of these IAM principals to create enough EC2 or EBS resources on your AWS Outpost to breach the thresholds you have established.
+This will depend on your AWS Outposts configuration and the capacity it is populated with.
+When capacity is exceeded, your administrators should receive an error similar to the below when attempting to create resources as well as an email notifying of the condition.
+You can also circumvent this by using the 'Set_Alarm_State' function through the SDK/CLI to modify the state of your target alarms.

 ## Security